remult/remult/docs/guide/20-Hello-Angular.md

 :::

 ## using If logic in the Html Template *ngIf
-Now, we want to make sure that we only greet someone with a name, meaning that if you don't type any value in the `input` we don't won't to write the `Hello ` statement.
+Now, we want to make sure that we only greet someone with a name, meaning that if you don't type any value in the `input` we don't want to write the `Hello ` statement.
 We'll do that using Angular's `*ngIf` tag

 ```html{3}